amcq-expeed/OPNXT/docs/generated/PRJ-2025-0010/ProjectCharter.md

 ## Project Overview
 - Title: ZipDoc
-- Generated: 2025-09-24T19:42:58.774783Z
+- Generated: 2025-09-25T12:08:32.235222Z

 ## Purpose and Justification
-The project aims to develop a system for generating ZIP files as part of a testing framework, ensuring that the generated files meet specific criteria for validity and usability.
+The project aims to develop a system for generating ZIP files for testing purposes, ensuring that the generated files meet specified criteria for validity and structure.

 ## Objectives
 - Define the main goal, stakeholders, and timeline.